origigi777/lhama3-local-analyst-/README.md

 Frontend: Simple HTML/JavaScript interface to upload CSV and send questions
 Backend: Fastserver that processes the data, generates embeddings, and compares the user question to the dataset- python interface for fester respond and make the model use pandas alone without any user knolage requiring
 Embedding Model: Uses a Hebrew/English -compatible model to vectorize questions and rows, comparing them via cosine similarity

+in terminal located to backand folder run the command:

+ python3 app.py